| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Deed

 The deed is a legal document recording the transaction of title (or official ownership transfer) from the seller to the buyer.
 It is recorded at the local county clerk’s office.
-Really just a combo of legalese and paperwork, but everyone feels better having a tangible representation of ownership.
+It’s really just a combo of legalese and paperwork, but everyone feels better having a tangible representation of ownership.

 Deed in lieu of foreclosure